 - 79. This section articulates recommendations for implementing the Policy Document at various levels, namely World Heritage Committee, States Parties and World Heritage property levels.
-The five key considerations for implementing the Policy Document are: - Integrating measures to identify and manage climate related risks to the Outstanding Universal Value at the property level and in the processes of the Committee; - Integrating World Heritage in climate action design, planning and implementation at the international, national and local levels [Saudi Arabia], as appropriate; - 79.
-The text highlighted in grey was discussed during the Panel of experts.
-In addition, the Panel of experts discussed a proposed addition to this paragraph, which it did not recommend in its final Report.
-This proposal is therefore not reflected in this document (see Report of the Panel) - Developing and sharing tools and methodologies to assess and manage the current and future impact of climate change with and among Parties and various stakeholders [Saudi Arabia]and rights holders, at the property, national [Saudi Arabia]and international levels (particularly through the process of establishing regional Action Plans), [Saudi Arabia] as appropriate; - Enabling World Heritage properties to contribute to the transformative change that is necessary for low [Saudi Arabia] carbonemissions -and high adaptative capacity climate resilient development, subject to available support; - Utilising a place-based approach to contextualise climate action responses, integrating nature and culture in the management of all properties in response to climate change, and respecting the rights and interests of Indigenous Peoples and local communities. - 80.
+The five key considerations for implementing the Policy Document are: - Integrating measures to identify and manage climate related risks to the Outstanding Universal Value at the property level and in the processes of the Committee; - [Approved on 21/03/2023] Integrating World Heritage in climate action design, planning and implementation at the international, national and local levels, as appropriate; - Developing and sharing tools and methodologies to assess and manage the current and future impact of climate change with and among Parties and various stakeholders [Saudi Arabia]and rights holders, at the property, national [Saudi Arabia]and international levels (particularly through the process of establishing regional Action Plans), [Saudi Arabia] as appropriate; - Enabling World Heritage properties to contribute to the transformative change that is necessary for low [Saudi Arabia] carbonemissions -and high adaptative capacity climate resilient development, subject to available support; - Utilising a place-based approach to contextualise climate action responses, integrating nature and culture in the management of all properties in response to climate change, and respecting the rights and interests of Indigenous Peoples and local communities. - 80.
 To achieve these, various actions are recommended at World Heritage Committee, States Parties and World Heritage property levels.
-For the effective implementation of the Policy Document, an internationally collaborative approach is advocated through engagement of all the stakeholders [Saudi Arabia]and rights holders to develop and implement the tools and methodologies that can support climate action for World Heritage properties.
+For the effective implementation of the Policy Document, an internationally collaborative approach is advocated through engagement of all the stakeholders [Saudi Arabia] and rights holders to develop and implement the tools and methodologies that can support climate action for World Heritage properties.
 This should utilise existing mechanisms where appropriate, [Saudi Arabia] including Reactive Monitoring and Periodic Reporting, to promote best practice and regional engagement opportunities for climate-related action concerning World Heritage protection.